jar71/everyday-na/content/en/recipe/2021-01-16/miso.md

 # Miso Beef Ramen

->If there is something I know is that everybody likes a least one Asian food, there is no way you don't end up drooling when you see one of those delicious looking plates in tv.
+>If there is something I know is that everybody likes a least one Asian food, there is no way you don't end up drooling when you see one of those delicious looking plates in TV.
 Then you feel tempted to buy some, but we live in 2020, and that will get home all messed up, so... you have to make it yourself.
 Wouldn't it come in handy having the perfect quick recipe?
 Here it is!!

 ![Is this Miso?](https://img.japankuru.com/prg_img/img/img2020051913551413107600.jpg)